Mose742/portfolio/README.md

 **2. Power BI Earthquack Dashboard.**
 ![image](earth1.png)

-Hello, inspired by the recent anniversary of the 2011 Great Tohoku Earthquake, I created a visualization on earthquakes in Japan.
+Inspired by the recent anniversary of the 2011 Great Tohoku Earthquake, I created a visualization on earthquakes in Japan.
 Situated along the 'Ring of Fire,' Japan experiences significant seismic activity, providing a wealth of earthquake data.
-Feel free to explore this visualization to learn more.

 ![image](earth2.png)

 I chose a dark theme with red accents to reflect the 'Land of the Rising Sun.'
-Additionally, I utilized only base Power BI visuals to highlight the capabilities of core Power BI. revamped from Kamata
+Additionally, I utilized only base Power BI visuals to highlight the capabilities of core Power BI.
+*Revamped from Kamata*

 ![image](model2.png)
 [view dashboard](https://app.powerbi.com/view?r=eyJrIjoiMzUyMjVhOTItMjFlOC00NWQzLTk2NTItY2RlZWM4NGRmNjlkIiwidCI6ImU4ZjAzNDIxLWFjZGItNDE5MC04N2M0LTJlNDVkYWNkMmQxYSIsImMiOjF9)